Unlimited-Research-Cooperative/AES256-radio/README.md

 ## Usage
 ### Running the Application

+Connect your radio mic line to a pc headphones line (not the headphones line you will use to listen)

+Connect your radio headphones line to a pc mic line (not the mic line you will use to speak into)

 Save the provided Python script in a file named AES256_radio.py.

 Execute the script:

 python AES256_radio.py

 ### Interface Description